-- Executive compensation must be linked to the achievement of strategic, financial and operational goals that successfully drive growth in stockholder value; - Total targeted compensation must be competitive, during all business cycles, to attract, motivate and retain experienced executives with leadership abilities and talent necessary for the Company's short-term and long-term success, profitability and growth, while taking into account Company performance and external market factors; - The portion of compensation that is variable based on performance and therefore at-risk should increase with officer level and responsibility; - Performance should be evaluated holistically, and include an assessment of objectives relative to applicable sustainability risk and metrics; - Executive awards should differ based on actual performance to ensure alignment with stockholder value (actual pay can be above or below target pay); and - Equity ownership and holding requirements align the interests of executives with the interests of stockholders and help build long-term value.
+- Executive compensation should largely be linked to the achievement of strategic, financial and operational goals that successfully drive growth in stockholder value; - Total targeted compensation should be competitive, during all business cycles, to attract, motivate and retain experienced executives with leadership abilities and talent necessary for the Company's short-term and long-term success, profitability and growth, while taking into account Company performance and external market factors; - The portion of compensation that is variable based on performance and therefore at-risk should increase with officer level and responsibility; - Performance should be evaluated holistically; - Executive awards should differ based on actual performance to ensure alignment with stockholder value (actual pay can be above or below target pay); and - Equity ownership and holding requirements align the interests of executives and directors with the interests of stockholders and help build long-term value.

-Our independent compensation consultant, Meridian, assisted us in a 2023 review of compensation practices of comparator peer companies to ensure that our executive compensation programs are competitive with the market.
+Our independent compensation consultant, Meridian, assisted us in a 2024 review of compensation practices of comparator peer companies to ensure that our executive compensation programs are competitive with the market.
 Our comparator peer group is reviewed annually and refined as appropriate to reflect the appropriate median revenue, market capitalization and industry classification composition.